Collagen Supplementation – How It Works, What Forms Exist, and Why It’s Worth It?

 • High raw material purity and excellent bioavailability

-• Neutral taste and odor
+• Neutral taste and smell

 • Measuring scoop included – convenient and precise dosing